-&lt;sup>35 https://mic-coalition.org/.
+&lt;sup>34 https://mic-coalition.org/.
 Indeed, many movie theaters obtain blanket licenses for the music they play in their lobbies, bars and/or restaurants.

-&lt;sup>36 BMI v.
-CBS, 441 U.S. at 4-5.
+&lt;sup>35 Broadcast Music, Inc. v.
+Columbia Broadcasting System, Inc. & CBS, 441 U.S. 1, 4-5 (1979).

 This logic does not extend to motion pictures, where there are already extensive source negotiations for the other associated rights in the relevant musical compositions (e.g., the synchronization rights).
 In fact, decoupling the necessary related public performance rights from the synchronization rights creates an economically irrational structure that exists merely to increase the market power of the PROs.
-Simply put, a movie producer that creates a film with multiple integrated rights should not be able to license the film for exhibition without clearing all associated rights-including the right of public performance inherent in exhibition.
+Simply put, a movie producer that creates a film with multiple integrated rights should not be able to license the film for exhibition without clearing all associated rights.

 But in contexts outside of movie theaters, including in the broadcast television and streaming media industries, the public performance rights in musical compositions have been divorced from all the other rights in the movie.
 This is not because of some innovation or improvement in music licensing: it simply reflects the PROs' use of significant market power at a time when those industries were nascent.
 Indeed, in those contexts, licensing of performance rights is unquestionably less efficient and less competitive.
-By creating a regime where performance rights were decoupled from other necessary rights, the PROs created a market where end users were forced to pay a ransom to unlock the movie they already paid to license.
+By creating a regime where performance rights were forced to pay a ransom to unlock the movie they already paid to license.
 Since the non-theatrical exhibitors had absolutely no control over the music and no way to use their licenses without the additional blanket license, these licensees were put in a take-it-or-leave-it bind since the license to exhibit a motion picture is worthless without the actual ability to exhibit the title.